zuozhenggh/learning-library/data-management-library/mysql/migration-using-sqldeveloper/labs/labs.md

 ## Task 1: Download Latest Version & Install

+Use the latest version of Oracle SQL Developer (which is v 21.2 as of writing of this workshop).
 This task will walk you through downloading and installing Oracle SQL Developer in a windows environment...

 Download and install SQL Developer on any windows pc (laptop/OCI), which has network access to both databases (source and target) as well as the repository database you choose (ADB in our case).
 You can download latest version of Oracle SQL Developer from following link for your appropriate platform.
 For thiw workshop, we'll choose Windows 64-bit with JDK 8 included from [https://www.oracle.com/tools/downloads/sqldev-downloads.html](https://www.oracle.com/tools/downloads/sqldev-downloads.html)